Caramon Majere: Legends Trilogy

-Time of the Twins, the first novel in the series, features the self-contained story of the fall and redemption of Caramon.
+Time of the Twins, the first novel in the series, features a self-contained narrative detailing the fall of Caramon and his redemption.
 He has become an alcoholic in the two years since the end of the first trilogy, and while Tasslehoff nudges Caramon into going after Raistlin, Caramon's gradual recovery is entirely his own achievement.

-After the War of the Lance Caramon married Tika Waylan and settled down to a quiet life in the town of Solace.
+After the War of the Lance was finished, Caramon married Tika Waylan and settled down to a quiet life in the town called Solace.
 However, without his brother, Caramon did not feel whole.
 At one point, Caramon wrote a heart-felt letter to his brother, which was returned to Caramon unopened, with the words "I have no brother" written on the outside of the envelope/scroll casing.
 Heartbroken, he soon turned to drinking to fill the emptiness.
 He becomes an overweight alcoholic and an embarrassment to his wife.
-His journey to redemption began when Caramon travelled back in time with the cleric, Lady Crysania and Tasslehoff Burrfoot to the city of Istar on a mission to reclaim Raistlin from evil.
+His journey to redemption began when Caramon time travelled to the past with the cleric, Lady Crysania and Tasslehoff Burrfoot to the city of Istar on a mission to reclaim Raistlin from evil.
 Caramon became a gladiator in the Istarian arena and became the man he had once been, physically if not yet emotionally.
 Caramon then travelled forward in time one hundred years with Crysania and Raistlin (masquerading as Fistandantilus) to participate in the Dwarfgate Wars in War of the Twins.

 Using a magical device, Caramon and Tasslehoff escaped that time period before a magical explosion could kill them and accidentally found themselves in an alternate future where Raistlin had succeeded in becoming a god, but had destroyed all life in the process.
 Caramon and Tasslehoff returned to the present at last where Caramon confronted his brother in the Abyss and told him what the future would be if his plans came to fruition.
 Raistlin realized his own mistake, and sacrificed his own life to correct his mistake and win his soul's peace.
 Caramon escaped with Crysania back into the real world, having finally found the peace he sought.